zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Margaret begins our dialogue by saying, “Okay, the teacher said that we should set up an ideal form of government.”
 “To set up” is  a two-word phrasal verb meaning to establish or start.
-Margaret and Tony ar e in a class in which the teacher has instructed the students or told the stu dents to imagine that they are starting a form of government, an “ideal” (ideal) o r perfect form of government.
+Margaret and Tony are in a class in which the teacher has instructed the students or told the stu dents to imagine that they are starting a form of government, an “ideal” (ideal) o r perfect form of government.
 A “form of government” is the way that a country or s ome region within a country organizes itself – how it makes laws and enforces t hem or puts them into effect.

 Margaret says that this ideal form of government is  “for our imaginary” – or a made-up – “country.”
 The teacher also told the stud ents to “work out detailed plans for governance.”
 “To work out” means to figur e out, to think about, to plan.
 “Governance” (governance) refers to leadership and control over a group of people.
 Tony says, “I think the simplest is a dicta torship.”
 The “simplest” would be the one that is least complicated.